Sabrina’s Letter to New Parents

 My parents, from that moment on, decided that they were going to provide me with love, encouragement and a support system needed to have a successful life filled with accomplishments, just like my 3 older sisters.
 No brothers for me, just 2 canine siblings.
-A young German Shepard and and an old Rotweiler among my 4 cats, lots af chickens, ducks, a rabbit and a fish.
-I have been very busy these past 15 years.
-Being that my parents enrolled my in Every class that the YMCA had to offer, I had a plethora of experiences like cooking, reading, writing, social time and the occasional “Houdini" move of disappearing and having people have to look for me.
-I was a common Flight Risk so my parents quickly taught me to safely navigate my surroundings when we where anywhere new and of course I then learned where all the potties where located…..especailly the one in Target which was always at the front of the store when we where always in the back of the store.
-In retrospect, I was only helping my parents get their steps in:) Private Montessori school for preschool was next which required the YMCA teachers to be interviewed, me observed in class at the YMCA and a Loonngg conversation with my mom and the Montessori director.
+A young German Shepard and and an old Rottweiler among my 4 cats, lots of chickens, ducks, a rabbit and a fish.
+I have been very busy these past 18 years.
+Being that my parents enrolled my in every class that the YMCA had to offer, I had a plethora of experiences like cooking, reading, writing, social time and the occasional “Houdini” move of disappearing and having people look for me.
+I was a common Flight Risk so my parents quickly taught me to safely navigate my surroundings when we where anywhere new and of course I then learned where all the potties where located…..especially the one in Target which was always at the front of the store when we where always in the back of the store.
+In retrospect, I was only helping my parents get their steps in:) Private Montessori school for preschool was next which required the YMCA teachers to be interviewed, me observed in class at the YMCA and a long conversation with my mom and the Montessori director.
 My parents had their hearts and minds set on me attending a non-special needs preschool because they thought this would be the best example for me on how to behave like my typical peers.
 My parents wanted to give me a leg up when in school with my typical peers so they started me in kindergarten a year later than most of the other kids.
 Inclusionary education was on my parents agenda so they were giving me every possible advantage that they could think of for me to be able to be academically and socially successful.
 I was in dance classes, karate, swimming, dog training, Kumon, and had lots of parties to help prepare me for my schooling.
 So much to learn in a short period of time.
 I learned my numbers and letters buying snacks from vending machines, learned about money buying my own orange slushes and learned how to communicate with strangers by having my parents stand quietly by my side when people asked me questions.
 My parents were very busy teaching me what I needed to know to grow into who I am now.
-I am a little nervous about high school but I will think about that after I get back from my 8th grade school trip to Washington D.C.
+I am excited to begin college at The Ohio State University in the TOPS Program, but I will think about that after I get back from my spring break trip seeing Harry Potter play in Toronto.
 My future seems bright.
 Being an actress and moving to Hollywood is my dream!
-For now, I enjoy listening to music, attending plays and traveling very much.
-Driving a car, going to college, and being independent are my short term goals.
-Because of me and my family's hard work and dedication, and those that are in my circle of support, I know that I have no limits to what I can accomplish.
+For now, I enjoy listening to music, performing on stage, working at Chick-fil-A and traveling internationally.
+Being independent in the OSU College program, working a part time job, and expanding my social circle of peers are my short term goals.
+Because of my hard work and dedication, along with my family and school support, I know that there are no limits to what I can accomplish.
 You and your family can be the same way:) I wish you all the best.

 Please give your new blessing a hug from me,